| The Children's Bread |

 No one could doubt that it was a bold move.
 After all, she was a "gentile," a woman outside the covenant of God.
 They were referred to, by the Jews of her day, as mere "dogs."
 But she was a typical mother who loved her daughter with an undying love.
 She had watched the torment day after day, month after month, and a person can only endure just so much.
 She had been to all of the doctors.
 She had even sought the advice of her religious leaders and the advice of her friends.
 Nothing.
 They all had nothing to offer.
 She was desperate and something had to be done!

 She had heard of a prophet that was in the region, one that some were calling the Messiah.
 It was well known that the Jews were expecting the coming Messiah which was spoken of in the ancient writings.
 Could this really be Him?
 Surely the miracles she had heard about substantiated such a claim.
 Wherever He went there seemed to be hope.
 Life seemed to spring forth from Him as impossible situations were turned around.
-Yes, she had heard the stories and of His great compassion.
-As if a dream had come true, here He was in her own home town, and she believed.
+Yes, she had heard the stories and of His great compassion, and as if a dream had come true, here He was in her own home town, and she believed.

 With the boldness of a lion she cast aside the fact that she was a gentile and approached Jesus for the healing of her daughter.
 Jesus paused and did not answer right away.
 The disciples came and ask if they should send her away, as she was such a bother and making such a scene.

-Jesus marveled at the woman's reply and her unwillingness to let go of the truth stating that she had great faith.
+Jesus marveled at the woman's reply and her unwillingness to let go of the truth, stating that she had great faith.
 Then with that look of compassionate assurance, He said to her; "Let it be as you desire."
 And her daughter was healed!

 Most people would have looked at their own inadequacy, their own unrighteousness, their own shortcomings, and would have been stopped right there - but not her.
 She was not stopped by her lack, instead she was moved by His supply.
+She got her eyes off of herself and on to the Author of Life!

 In the presence of God there is love and assurance.
 There is joy and peace in the midst of the storm.
 There is direction and stability when tossed about on the sea of uncertainty.
 I challenge you today to make a move to go deeper into this life of faith, spending time in His presence and in His Word.
 In so doing, your faith will rise to new heights and through the wonderful Spirit of God you will find a boldness and a joy in knowing that which was purchased through the plan of salvation is truly the children's bread, and you are included!!!